How to Scan Barcodes from an IP Camera in Python Using OpenCV and Dynamsoft

 4. Display the video feed and draw detected barcode results.

-Camera URL to OpenCV Mat
+Decode the Camera URL into an OpenCV Mat

 The OpenCV VideoCapture() function can be used to continuously retrieve frames from the IP camera stream: